 The Main Railway Station

-Zagreb’s railway station was built in 1892, connecting the city to other cultural centres of Vienna and Budapest.
+Zagreb’s railway station was built in 1892, connecting the city to Vienna, Budapest and other cultural centres.
 The building is a mixture of Renaissance and Neo-classical elements and was designed by Hungarian architect Ferenc Pfaff.
-Not only is the station itself picture worthy, so are the views of Zagreb for visitors coming out of the station.
+Not only is the station itself picture-worthy, but so are the views of Zagreb for visitors coming out of the station.

 Vlaška is another interesting street to visit when you’re looking for things to do in Zagreb.
-It’s characterized by one-storey houses and traditional workshops.
-In the past, it was settled by Italian traders, referred to as Vlasi in Croatian, giving the street its name.
-You can always stop for a coffee in a nearby café and people watch as they pass by.
+It’s characterized by one-story houses and traditional workshops.
+It was settled by Italian traders, referred to as Vlasi in Croatian, giving the street its name.
+You can always stop for a coffee in a nearby café, and people watch as they pass by.

 Final thoughts on things to do in Zagreb

-The most unique place we have visited was the Museum of Broken Relationships.
-Dedicated to failed love stories, it’s filled with many items donated by average people who wanted to share their pain.
-Some are funny, some sad while others are really heart wrenching.
-It’s definitely a must go.
+The most unique place we visited was the Museum of Broken Relationships.
+Dedicated to failed love stories, it’s filled with many items donated by ordinary people who wanted to share their pain.
+Some are funny, some sad, while others are really heart-wrenching.
+It’s definitely a must-go.